aliyeysides/weather-app/README.md

 ## Environment setup

-1. Clone this repo to your local machine by using
+1. Clone this repo to your local machine by using:
 `
 git clone https://github.com/sungyeonu/weather-app.git
 `